wknowleskellett/wknowleskellett/README.md

 - 👋 Hi, I’m William Knowles-Kellett.
+- 🎓 I'm looking for work as a Software Engineer.
+- 🦀 I'm learning Rust.
 - 👀 I’m interested in open source.
-- 🌱 I’m currently learning Godot, to make a game inspired by [this comic](https://xkcd.com/2061/).
+- 🤖 I’m currently learning Godot, to make a game inspired by [this comic](https://xkcd.com/2061/).
-- 💞️ I’m looking to collaborate on any [ObieSource](https://obiesource.github.io/) project I'm active on.
-In particular, I'm excited about the game mentioned above.
-- 📫 Reach out to me via the resume on [my website](https://williamknowleskellett.dev/).
-It's convoluted, but it's semi-botproof.
+- 🎮 As an [ObieSource](https://obiesource.github.io/) alumn, I'm still the lead on [The Long Game](https://github.com/ObieSource/The-Long-Game) until I get ousted.

 <!---
 wknowleskellett/wknowleskellett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.